-The Sea to Sky Highway is an awe-inspiring drive at any time of the year – but especially when the sun is shining.
-That’s when the stunning Tantalus Range shows its full glory – seen as you get close to Whistler.
+The Sea to Sky Highway is an awe-inspiring drive at any time of the year as it takes you beside Howe Sound to Squamish and into Whistler.
+The drive is a knockout when the sun is shining.
+That’s when the stunning Tantalus Range shows its full glory.
+I hope you catch one of those bluebird days.

 Before the improvements to the highway with lane widening and additions it was unthinkable – in fact it was a death defying feat to bike it.
 You still need to exercise caution and don’t try cycling it on a busy holiday weekend.